 Imagine that BNB is currently at $300 (BUSD), and you'd like to buy when it starts to enter a bullish trend.
 However, you don't want to pay too much for the BNB if it quickly begins to rise, so you need to limit the price you’ll pay.

 Suppose that your technical analysis tells you an uptrend might start if the market breaks above $310.
 You decide to use a buy stop-limit order to open a position, in case the breakout happens.
 You set your stop price at $310 and your limit price at $315.
 As soon as BNB reaches $310, a limit order to buy BNB at $315 is placed.
+Your order might be filled with a price of 315 or lower.
 Note that $315 is your limit price, so if the market goes up too quickly above it, your order might not be filled completely.

 A stop-limit order lets you customize and plan out your trades.
 We can't always be checking prices, especially in the 24/7 crypto market.
 Another advantage is that a stop-limit order lets you set a suitable amount of profit to take.
 Without a limit, your order would be filled at whatever the market price is.
 Some traders prefer to hold than sell at any cost.

 Stop-limit orders share the same disadvantages as limit orders, mainly because there’s no guarantee they will execute.
 A limit order will only start to fill when it reaches a specified price or better.
 However, that price may never be met.
 Even though you can create a gap between your limit and stop prices, the gap may not be enough sometimes.
 Highly volatile assets can overshoot the spread you place in your order.